phillybenh/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM or Document Object Model  is a language neutral API that is an object representation of the html elements of a web page.
+It  can be conceptualized as a tree-like structure representing your content, structure, and style.

 2. What is an event?

+    Events are things that happen in the system you are programming which is passed down through the DOM.
+Examples of events include a user clicking on an element, the window being resized, and a keypress.

 3. What is an event listener?

+    An event listener is a method that can be attached to any DOM object.
+The listener takes two arguments: (1) the event that it is listening for and (2) the callback function that executes when that event occurs.

 4. Why would we convert a NodeList into an Array?

+    While a NodeList is similar to an array, it needs to be converted to a true array if you want to use all of the array prototypes on it.

 5. What is a component?

+    A component is a single modular piece of code that usually consists of HTML, CSS, and JS.
+Components are reusable, D.R.Y., and can stand alone.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE